wesleybertipaglia/notes/README.md

-# My Vault Repository
+# My Notes Repository

-Welcome to my vault repository!
+Welcome to my notes repository!
 This is where I store and organize my notes, blog posts, texts, graphics, and more.
 Additionally, you'll find the setups for Obsidian, Joplin, Logseq, and Notion documented here.

 ## Table of Contents